spacetelescope/PASTIS/README.md

 ### Create a PASTIS matrix and run the analysis

-- If not already activate, activate the `pastis` conda environment:
+- If not already activated, activate the `pastis` conda environment:
 ```bash
 $ conda activate pastis
 ```